 Time to use your organization's expertise to reach your goals!
 Employees need to be able to bring information together and identify its value for the task at hand.
 And you need a way to measure how effectively your organization's knowledge is being used.

 Analytics help you gauge which documents have been read or are most used.
 This helps build a knowledge scoring system.
 You can also tag specific decisions to relevant content which will also increase a document’s knowledge score.

 Workspaces are a way to bring all the relevant knowledge together so that people can easily access and collaborate on it.

-However, there are knowledge management system suppliers that support organisations in building robust, people-friendly KM systems (and your company can benefit from the learnings that experienced suppliers garner from multiple customers across a range of sectors).
+However, there are knowledge management system suppliers that support organizations in building robust, people-friendly KM systems (and your company can benefit from the learnings that experienced suppliers garner from multiple customers across a range of sectors).
 Keeping the human factor in mind will ensure your system’s usefulness and relevance and make knowledge management an integral part of your company’s daily activities.

 With Atlas, our solution for knowledge management, we focus on creating a system that’s robust yet flexible, secure and user-friendly.
-Our emphasis on an intuitive UI is key – that’s what makes contributing and sharing information easy and how an organisation’s knowledge grows.
+Our emphasis on an intuitive UI is key – that’s what makes contributing and sharing information easy and how an organization's knowledge grows.